Muswell Hill: 19th century

-Parallel with Muswell Hill was a track known as St James's Lane which ran across a triangle of wasteland.
+Parallel with Muswell Hill was a track known as St James's Lane, which ran across a triangle of wasteland.
 By the middle of the 19th century, houses were already dispersed along the lane at the foot of which was Lalla Rookh, a two-storeyed villa with a wide verandah.
-Other buildings there were apparently cottages or huts, both single and in terraces.
+Other buildings included cottages or huts, both single and in terraces.